devcallado/devcallado/README.md

 ###

-<p align="left">I'm a Computer Science Student, that's always trying to improve and getting over myself more, always learning new knowledge.<br><br>In my free times I try read a book or watch movies, sometimes alone but I'd like do it with a friend, go out and breath the air, exercising and cycling are part of my daily life, of corse I'll try make time to practice the things I learned.<br><br>Ok, basiclly that's me.
+<p align="left">I'm a Computer Science Student, who's always trying to improve and getting over myself more, always learning new knowledge.<br><br>In my free times I like reading books or watch movies, Mostly alone, but I’d rather do it with a friend.
+I enjoy going out in the nature.
+Exercising and riding bikes are part of my daily routine and of course, I practice the things I’ve learned.<br><br>Ok, basiclly that's me.
 Welcome to my  repository, hope you like my programs. :)</p>

 ###